Neutering is a medical procedure that prevents pets from being able to reproduce, and comes with a host of other health benefits.

 - reduced post-operative pain

 - faster recovery

-- fewer complications.
+- fewer complications

+A buster collar (or ‘cone’) is recommended after surgery to prevent your pet from licking or chewing, helping stitches stay in place, preventing infection, and allowing healing.
+Buster collars typically need to be kept on until the wound is fully healed.
 Alternative options include a soft collar, a comfy collar or a simple T-shirt.
 If you select keyhole surgery, a collar may not be necessary or will be used for a shorter period of time.
 Your vet will be able to advise you on the best option for your pet.

 The cost varies according to the type of animal, breed, sex, and weight.
 It also depends on the type of surgery you choose.
 All of our neutering surgeries are performed at highly subsidised rates – please contact your local Medivet vet for more information.